 Third-Party Integrations

 Dropbox has several connections to third-party apps, making it one of the best cloud storage for collaboration.
 It supports integrations with Microsoft 365 and Google Workspace.
-Connecting either to your Dropbox account lets you create and edit files from their ecosystem without leaving Dropbox.
+Connecting either to your Dropbox account lets you create and edit files from its ecosystem without leaving.
 Files you share using apps such as Word or Sheets let recipients collaborate on the document with you.

 pcloud integrations